RubenRubens/SolidMonty/documentation.md

 <br/><br/>

-## Exporting the geometry
+## Export the geometry

 ```python
 export(frmt = "stl", name = "X", dir = "cwd") (obj)
 ```

 Exports the 3D or 2D geometry of an object.
-The available file formats depends on the Montys CAD Builder.
+The available file formats depends on the SolidMonty Builder.

 Where:
 + `frmt` is the format (`"step"`, `"iges"`, `"stl"`, etc).
 + `name` is the name of the file.
 + `dir` is the directory to export the file.
 By default it is the current working directory.
-Folders must be seperated with `/` (for example, `dir = c/Users/User/Documents`).
+Folders must be seperated with `/` (for example, `dir = c:/Users/User/Documents`).
 + `obj`  is the object to export.